Anti-Asian Violence: Origins and Trajectories Research Initiative

 Founding Researcher and Co-Principal Investigator, Anti-Asian Violence: Origins and Trajectories Research Initiative

-Laura Hyun Yi Kang is a Professor of Gender & Sexuality Studies and UCI Chancellor's Professor at the UC Irvine.
-She is the author of Traffic in Asian Women (Duke University Press, 2020) and Compositional Subjects: Enfiguring Asian/American Women (Duke University Press, 2002).
-With Elaine H. Kim, she co-edited the anthology, Echoes Upon Echoes: New Korean American Writings (Asian American Writers Workshop, 2002).
-Laura Hyun Yi Kang’s research focuses on the shifting historical conditions of knowledge production about marginalized and newly emergent groups through a focus on “Asian women” and “Asian American women.”
+Laura Hyun Yi Kang is Professor and former Chair of Gender & Sexuality Studies and a Chancellor’s Fellow at the University of California, Irvine.
+Kang’s research focuses on the shifting historical conditions of knowledge production about marginalized and newly emergent groups through a focus on “Asian women” and “Asian American women.”
 By paying close attention to the varied contours and permutations of how these two constituencies are rendered intelligible, she explores the uneven friction of gender, sexuality, race, ethnicity, and class within and across several disciplines and interdisciplinary fields.
+She is the author of Traffic in Asian Women (2020) and Compositional Subjects: Enfiguring Asian/American Women (2002).
+Kang has edited two anthologies, writing away here: a korean/american anthology (1994) and Echoes Upon Echoes: New Korean American Writings (2002), which was co-edited by Elaine H. Kim.
+She also served as the theme editor of “sex” for A Companion to Contemporary Documentary Film, eds.
+Alisa Lebow and Alexandra Juhasz (2015).
+Kang is currently researching and writing a book titled, Sallim: Korean Women’s Diasporic Life-Making.

 Susette Min smiling